a13xdagr8/debian-update/README.md

 If I have to type something more than once then I will create an automated process.
 That's why this script exists.

 This script basically updates your Debain system using the apt command.

-For example,
->apt update
+- apt update
-apt upgrade
+- apt upgrade
-apt full-upgrade
+- apt full-upgrade

 ## Getting Started